CES 2013: Five Things You Missed from Day 1

 A remote control feature allows parents to control, lock or locate their child’s phone from their own, while the monitoring feature allows for viewing of app activity, removal of apps and reading of a kid’s texts.
 The amount of time kids can use the phone can be limited using the app, and parents can set timeframes, like school hours, for disallowing phone use.

-The MMGuardian Phone
+Get The Parent Phone App